-We are very engaged with numerous questions about shifting enrollments in higher education.
+We remain very engaged with numerous questions about shifting enrollments in higher education.
 We’ve prepared a “briefing book” outline of common interpretations of these shifts and some of the most frequently advocated responses or solutions for our colleagues at Swarthmore.
-This is one of our most active areas of reading, commentary and further research.

 The history of ideas and practices associated with vocational or practical training in liberal education, where those ideas and practices reside within all kinds of higher education institutions, and the perceived or imagined antagonism between liberal education and practical education, form one of our major interests.
 We are exploring both how the vocational and the liberal came to be opposed to one another, and we are also very interested in projects that overcome or rethink the history of these distinctions.